WGLab/SeqMule/doc/User Guide/Manuals/update.md

 # NAME

-SeqMule an automatic pipeline for next-generation sequencing data analysis
+seqmule-update updates the program and related 3rd party program to latest compatible versions

 # SYNOPSIS

-seqmule update \[options\]
+        seqmule update [options]

-For details about each option, please use 'seqmule update -h':

-Options:
+# DESCRIPTION

+This command updates SeqMule to latest released version or development version.
+The 3rd party programs will also be updated accordingly.

+# OPTIONS

         --git                   update from GitHub
         --tmpdir <DIR>          temporary folder for storing copy of downloaded stuff.
-Default is $TMPDIR or /tmp
+Default is $TMPDIR or /tmp -h,--help               help
-      -h,--help                 help

-Examples:
+# EXAMPLES

         #update SeqMule to the latest version hosted on SeqMule website
         seqmule update

         #update SeqMule to the latest version on GitHub
         seqmule update --git

 # OPTIONS

 - **--git**

     update SeqMule to the latest version available on GitHub.
 Use this version when you got bugs using the version hosted on SeqMule website or want to try out pre-release new features.

-# DESCRIPTION

-SeqMule automatizes analysis of next-generation sequencing data by simplifying program installation, downloading of various databases, generation of analysis script, and customization of your pipeline.